dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 f(50): doesn't finish (minutes)
 ```

 The time keep increasing exponentially.
-So the problem is clear: we can't just calculate 200 times the same numbers.
+So, the problem is clear: we can't just calculate 200 times the same numbers.

 What if we just store the value of the numbers we calculated?
-So once we calculate `f(5)`, we can store it and check the result later in all the iterations of `f(5)`.
+Once we calculate `f(5)`, we can store it and check the result later in all the iterations of `f(5)`.
 This is called memoization.

 ## 4. Memoization

 Memoization it's a basic technique of Dynamic Programming (DP).
 It consists in store the values of the calculations, so we don't have to calculate them again.

 The concept is very similar to a cache.
-We are going to store the values in a dictionary or in an array so later we can access them instead of calculate them again.
+We are going to store the values in a dictionary or in an array so later we can access them instead of calculating them again.

 Example: